kvarak/dnd/docs/_Classes/fighter.md

 Warriors adopt the archetype of the Tinker Knight for many reasons.
 Some have been grievously injured, and use their ingenuity to make up for their physical shortcomings.
 Others seek to put their sharp minds to use, but still desire to swing their sword and raise their shield on the front lines of the battlefield.

 ##### Restriction
-The Celestial Knight can only be taken by a character who is Gnome.
+The Tinker Knight can only be taken by a character who is Gnome.

 ### Bonus Proficiencies
 You gain the skill to maintain your inventive arsenal.
-You gain proficiency with tinker's tools and smith's tools.
-If you are already proficient with either of these tools, you instead have advantage on checks with those  tools.
+Add all *Craft* skills and *Engineering* to your class skills and gain 3 skill point to spend on these skills.

 ### Inventive Arsenal
 As a Tinker knight, you have come up with a variety of strange modifications for weapons and armor.
 You learn two schematics of your choice, from the schematics listed at the end of this archetype description.

 Each time you gain a level in this class, you can replace one schematic you know with a different one from this feature.
 You learn additional schematics as you gain fighter levels, as shown in the Schematics Known table.

 #### Schematics Known
 | Fighter Level | Number of Schematics |